-During the time period 2004-2008 the averaged CO datasets retrieved by OSO and ACE, MLS and MIPAS(200) do not differ by more than 20% in the altitude range 55-70 km, which is within the combined systematic errors of the different instruments (see Fig. 12b).
+During the time period 2004-2008 the averaged CO datasets retrieved by OSO and ACE, MLS and MIPAS (200) do not differ by more than 15% in the altitude range 55-70 km, which is within the combined systematic errors of the different instruments (see Fig. 12b).

-The time period 2002-2003 MIPAS(12 + 13) shows up to 60 % smaller mixing ratios compared to OSO.
-One reason for the observed difference between the OSO and MIPAS(12 + 13) mesospheric CO datasets can be due to baseline features seen in the OSO spectra before February 2004.
+The time period 2002-2004 MIPAS (12+13) shows up to 50% smaller mixing ratios compared to OSO.
+One reason for the observed difference between the OSO and MIPAS (12+13) mesospheric CO datasets can be due to baseline features seen in the OSO spectra before February 2004.

-SMR(021 + 225) have very few co-located CO measurements with OSO.
+SMR (021+225) have very few co-located CO measurements with OSO.
 V225 shows up to 65% lower mixing ratios than OSO and the v021 measurements show up to 50% higher mixing ratios than OSO.

 Above 70 km we compare the CO column values from OSO and the satellite sensors ACE, MLS and SMR.
-The OSO column values are about 25% higher than the values from both ACE and MLS.
-SMR(021) shows up to 65% higher column values than
+The OSO column values are about 25 % higher than the values from both ACE and MLS.
+SMR (021) shows up to 65 % higher column values than OSO.

-OSO.
 The MLS column values are close to the OSO a priori values since we use a priori information outside the vertical range of the satellite (the upper vertical limit for MLS is 80 km).
-SMR has very few co-located measurements with OSO.
+SMR has very few colocated measurements with OSO.

-The systematic error above 70 km is ± 25 % for ACE and ± 10 % for OSO.
-If the systematic errors for ACE and OSO are correctly estimated the mean true profile has to

-- 20 be in the range where the mean profiles of OSO and ACE (inclusive their systematic errors) overlaps.
-Since ACE show 25% lower column values than OSO this indicates that OSO has a positive bias of less than 10% above 70 km and that ACE has a negative bias of about 15-25% above 70 km (see Fig. 12b).
-Hoffmann et al. (2011) reports an offset pattern, when their ground-based instrument is compared to ACE and MLS, - 25 which is similar to the offset pattern we report when OSO is compared to the same satellites.
+The systematic error above 70 km is $\pm 25\,\%$ for ACE and $\pm 10\,\%$ for OSO.
+If the systematic errors for ACE and OSO are correctly estimated the mean true profile has to be in the range where the mean profiles of OSO and ACE (inclusive their systematic errors) overlaps.
+Since ACE shows 25 % lower column values than OSO, this indicates that OSO has a positive bias of less than 10 % above 70 km and that ACE has a negative bias of about 15-25 % above 70 km (see Fig. 12b).
+Hoffmann et al. (2011) report an offset pattern when their ground-based instrument is compared to ACE and MLS, which is similar to the offset pattern we report when OSO is compared to the same satellites.
+Additional comparisons of upper mesospheric CO are needed to understand the reason for this observed offset between ground-based and satellite instruments.

 Observation of mesospheric CO provides important information of the mesospheric dynamics.
 The satellite sensors which measure mesospheric CO today are not, to our knowledge, planned to be replaced when they stop functioning.
 Therefore, in a few years, ground-based instruments will be even more important than today.
-The CO transition at 115 GHz is suitable for ground-based studies of the upper atmosphere due to both the fairly transparency of the lower atmosphere, at this frequency, and that pressure broadening exceeds Doppler broadening as high as 85 km making it possible to estimate vertical profiles up to this altitude.
+The CO transition at 115 GHz is suitable for ground-based studies of the upper atmosphere due to both that the lower atmosphere is fairly transparent, at this frequency, and that pressure broadening exceeds Doppler broadening as high as 70 km, making it possible to estimate vertical profiles up to this altitude and to estimate column values above.